jacksonmalms/ticket-lifecycle/README.md

 <h1>osTicket - Ticket Lifecycle: Intake Through Resolution</h1>
 This tutorial outlines the lifecycle of a ticket from intake to resolution within the open-source help desk ticketing system osTicket.
 If you haven't already completed the installation/setup and configuration, go ahead and go back to my previous tutorial linked below.</p>

+- [osTicket: Prerequisites and Installation](https://github.com/jacksonmalms/osticket-prereqs) (The end of this will lead you to the next tutorial, and from that next one, to here.)

 Side note: this one is going to be super short, it is really to just get you started so you can do some practice on your own.
-Oh, and don't forget to delete your resources in Azure or at least turn off the VM so you don't get any extra charges.
+Oh, and don't forget to delete your resources in Azure or at least turn off the VM so you don't get any extra charges.</p>

-- [osTicket: Prerequisites and Installation](https://github.com/jacksonmalms/osticket-prereqs) (The end of this will lead you to the next tutorial, and from that next one, to here.)

 <h2>Environments and Technologies Used</h2>